ad1tyaaa/100days/round-1.md

 **Progress :** Continued with Character Arrays and Strings.
 Tomorrow I'll be bale to finish it definitely.

 **Final Thoughts :** It feels nice to be back.
 I think I couldv'e put more time, but, I should start preparing for sleep.
 I want to get up early from tomorrow.
 I finished half of the lecture and also solved around 5-7 problems today.
 I will definitely finish it tomorrow.
 Looking forward to it. 😁

+## day 27 : 10 October 2023

+**Progress :** Continued on with Strings.
+It's still not over. 😣

+**Final Thoughts :** It starting to bore me.
+I don't want to start skipping again.
+Today I wanted to finish the lecture, but, I feel like I'm dragging it.
+Will finish Strings tomorrow.
+I think only some 20-25 mins of the lecture is remaining, but, Strings might become a topic I should revise again.
+I don't feel confident enough.
+I think I should try to create the inbuilt string functions on my own.
+But, let's finish this first tomorrow.
+Then, I'll decide what I want to do about it. 🫤🫤🫤